opencv/opencv/modules/core/doc/operations_on_arrays.rst

 See also:
 :func:`RNG`,:func:`randu`,:func:`randn` .. index:: trace

-cv::trace
+trace
 ---------
-.. cfunction:: Scalar trace(const Mat\& mtx)
+.. c:function:: Scalar trace(const Mat\& mtx)

     Returns the trace of a matrix